ttaubert/octoblog/source/_posts/2016-07-26-the-evolution-of-signatures-in-tls.markdown

 This blog post will take a closer look at the evolution of signature algorithms and schemes in the TLS protocol since version 1.0.
-I started taking notes for myself but then decided to publish this, hoping that others will benefit as well.
+I started taking notes for myself but then decided to polish and publish them, hoping that others will benefit as well.

 (Let's ignore client authentication for simplicity.)